Amiejohnstone18/HIIT_Fitness/README.md

 **Acknowledgements**

-I received inspiration for this project from my recent own personal journey into becoming a member of a gym, having no previous experience or interest.
-I thought about the experience I had in joining a gym and aimed to improve where possible.

 I would like to thank my Personal Trainer Ellie Wilkinson for her help in ensuring my content was correctly informed.

-Thank you to my Mentor Aaron Sinnott for being patient in my Mentor sessions and for providing me with valuable feedback each time.